 Companies that want to succeed in any industry, regardless of size, need to have effective leaders who can successfully coach and counsel their employees to be engaged and productive.
 They know this and yet many companies struggle to provide their current and emerging leaders with the training support they need.

-Not all leaders are created equal, of course.
+Not all leaders are created equal.
 Some come to the role with a lot of experience and skills.
 Others have no experience and significant gaps in the competencies they have, compared to what they will need to excel in a leadership role.

 Organizations get work done through people.
 The larger the organization the more challenging it can be to provide effective leadership consistently.
 Unfortunately, leadership competencies can’t be left to chance.
 Leaders—whether new or experienced—need to know what’s required of them to succeed as they lead their teams in pursuit of the company’s goals.

 The impacts of poor leadership can be significant.
 Having the right kind of training in place can make a difference.

 What are the Traits of a Strong Leader?

 There are a number of traits and competencies that strong leaders must have.
 Many, unfortunately, don’t come into leadership roles with these competencies already developed.
 You shouldn’t expect them to.